Report a Sighting arrow-right

 Then check out the Youth Forum!
 The Forum - or 'Collective' - as they have styled themselves on Instagram, is an informal group of people aged 16-30 with a shared passion for the natural world.

-This group meets monthly (more or less), to take part in a range of outdoorsy and nature-based activities.
+This group meets roughly once a month, to take part in a range of outdoorsy and nature-based activities.
 Past examples include foraging for wild garlic, a beach clean-up, and camping out on Hoy.
 While most of what they get up to takes place under the vast Orkney skies, the group do occasionally venture indoors.
 When they do, this usually entails some kind of nature-related crafting.

 Since the start of 2023, the Forum have experienced the aurora together, spotted golden eagles and watched killer whales cruise along the coast!
 But while orcas cannot be guaranteed for every occasion, great company can.
 Take a scroll through the events below, to see what’s on the agenda for this year.